 Curious which small edit can boost your credibility across feeds and profiles?
 Many accounts use a gray avatar and miss trust and recognition.
 You can fix that with one clear profile picture that shows up across your twitter profile, menus, and posts.

 Quick facts: X accepts JPEG, GIF, or PNG files (animated GIFs are not supported for avatars).
 Keep the file under 2 MB and square.
 X recommends a minimum of 400 x 400 pixels and leaving space for the circle crop.
+If you decide to change your avatar, you can easily remove the current image by following the designated steps in your account settings.
+To remove profile picture on x, simply navigate to the profile section and select the option to delete or reset your image.
+This allows you to maintain a fresh and current look on your profile.

 This introduction gives a crisp preview of the exact step and button you will use, plus practical tips from years experience in social media.
 Expect a fast path for mobile and web, clear specs so you do not repeat the upload new attempt, and simple rules that protect brand recognition.